csf-dev/CSF.IniDocuments/README.md

+# Deprecated
+This codebase is no longer maintained and will not be updated in future.
+For reading and writing of INI files, please consider [this library](https://github.com/rickyah/ini-parser) instead.

 # INI document reader and writer
 This is a very simple API, exposing functionality for reading and writing INI documents (typically to & from files).